 Turning to the second issue, the acceptability of the land use (for residential), as the site falls within the landward area of the PALP, the proposal falls to be assessed against the Housing in the Countryside Policies (HITCP) as contained firstly within the Local Plan (Policy 32), and secondly, the revised HITCP of 2009.
 Both these versions of the HITCP offer some scope for the extension of existing building groups into definable sites, providing that the extension will not detract from the character or amenity of the existing group.
-However, within the preamble of the 2009 HITCP and within the text of Policy 32, it is clearly stated that all proposals must first comply with any specific designation policies, which in this case is Policy 12 of the PALP, which relates to the AGLV.
+However, within the preamble of the 2009 HITCP and within the text of Policy 32, it is clearly stated that all proposals must first comply with any specific designation policies, which in this case is Policy 12 of the PALP, which relates to new development within the AGLV.
 Even without assessing the proposal against the building group specifics of either policy, the implications of Policy 12 should first be fully considered.

-As a matter of fact, the proposal is contrary to the Policy 12 of the PALP as the explicit wording of the policy does not offer any scope for developments within the AGLV which are not associated with operational need.
+As a matter of fact, the proposal is contrary to the Policy 12 of the PALP as the explicit wording of the policy does not offer any scope for developments within the AGLV which are not directly associated with operational need.
 However, the Planning Service has historically taken the view in some recent cases to assess proposals within the AGLV on their own individual merits, taking into account their individual site characterises and the likely impact on the visual amenity of the area and on the landscape character.

 Proposals which have benefited from the support from the Planning Service (contrary to the Development Plan) have exclusively been proposals which have either offered no impact (adverse or otherwise i.e. not visible) or ones which would result in negligible visual impact on the current landscape.
-In this case, despite the sites mature boundaries, the site will clearly be visible from a number of view points in its current form, the introduction of housing (albeit of a tasteful design) and will inevitably result in a significant impact on the visual appearance of the landscape, which is perhaps magnified to some extent by the size of area which is being developed.
-Without assessing whether or not this impact would be adverse or not, the fact that it has been clearly demonstrated through the applicant's visualisations that the development of this site will material change the appearance of the landscape, limits my ability to consider offering support for this proposal.
-In order to consider supporting a proposal within the AGLV, which potentially results in a visual change in the appearance of the landscape, the proposal would need to have negligible impact from both short and long views into the site and the proposal not be altering the appearance of the landscape in any way, either positive or negatively i.e. such as at Over Kinfauns -11/00897/IPL.
+In this case, despite the sites mature backdrop and topography, the site will clearly be visible from a number of view points in its current form and I have no doubt that the introduction of a new dwelling (albeit of a tasteful design) will inevitably result in a significant impact on the visual appearance of the landscape.
+Without assessing whether or not this impact would be adverse or not, the fact that it has been clearly demonstrated through the applicant's visualisations that the development of this site will material change the appearance of the landscape, significantly limits my ability to consider offering my support for this proposal.
+In order to consider supporting a proposal within the AGLV, which potentially results in a visual change in the appearance of the landscape, the proposal would need to have negligible impact from both short and long views into the site, and that the proposal should be deemed not be altering the appearance of the landscape in any way, either positive or negatively i.e. such as at Over Kinfauns -11/00897/IPL.

-Although this particular site will be seen with several buildings to its frontage from some southerly direction view points, I consider the introduction of three houses on rising land to ultimately result in a significant change in the appearance of the existing site and in my opinion this does not allow for the opportunity to depart from the Development Plan or the 2009 HITCP policy.
-I therefore consider the proposal to be contrary to both the Development Plan and the 2009 HITCP.
+Although this particular site may be seen with several buildings to its frontage from some southerly direction view points, I consider the introduction of a dwelling on this site would result in a significant change in the appearance of the existing site and in my opinion this does not allow for the opportunity to depart from the Development Plan or the 2009 HITCP policy.
+I therefore consider the proposal to be contrary to the Development Plan and the 2009 HITCP.